Sevyls/latex-formulas-mobi-converter/README.md

 This project is built with Maven 3.3.x

-* Download & install from here [http://maven.apache.org/download.cgi](http://maven.apache.org/download.cgi)
+* Download & install from here [http://maven.apache.org/download.cgi](http://maven.apache.org)

+### IntelliJ IDEA (optional)

+This project was built with IntelliJ IDEA and comes with a configured dual module project.
+Just checkout the git repository and open the project's root directory with IntelliJ IDEA.

+Find IntelliJ IDEA here: [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/)

 ## Conversion strategy

-A short explanation about the main conversion strategy:
+Converting LaTeX and rendering formulas is a complex topic.
+I want to give a short explanation about my main conversion strategy:

 ### 1. Main document structure conversion (without formulas)

-Initially pandoc converts the LaTeX document input file to HTML5.
 The complete LaTeX code will be transformed into an HTML representation, **except for the formulas**.

+Initially Pandoc converts the LaTeX document input file to HTML5.

 We use Pandoc's options just to mark the formulas with a "LaTeX" HTML class.

-Rendering of other document parts is up to pandoc alone.
+Rendering of other document parts is up to Pandoc alone.
+Some basic styling for tables and font sizes are set in ``main.css``

 ### 2. Converting all formulas from LaTeX to MathML with SnuggleTeX

 In order to transform your LaTeX formulas for displaying inside a Mobi-/Kindle Format-Ebook, we have to generate markup.
-Best known for its presentation markup is MathML.
+A known standard for this is MathML and its presentation markup.
 This project makes heavy use of **SnuggleTeX** to parse LaTeX **Formulas** and generate MathML2.

 #### LaTeX Support Notes